peilinUWU/rasa/data/nlu.md

 - am I talking to a human?

+## intent:user.reject
+- i don't like you
+- i don't like
+- i don't like anything
+- i don't like any thing
+- i dont like anything
+- i dont like any thing
+- i hate you
+- i hate it
+- i dont like you!

 ## intent:out.of.scope.non.english
 - Wie fange ich mit Rasa an?
 - hilf mir beim start